 For AI agents: a documentation index is available at https://docs.parallel.ai/llms.txt.
 The full text of all docs is at https://docs.parallel.ai/llms-full.txt.
 You may also fetch any page as Markdown by appending

 .md to its URL or sending Accept: text/markdown.Beta Notice: Entity Search is part of Parallel FindAll, which is currently in public beta.
-Endpoints and request/response formats are subject to change.
-We will provide 30 days notice before any breaking changes.
+Endpoints and request/response formats are subject to change; we will provide 30 days notice before any breaking changes.
+Entity Search is new and evolving quickly — if it isn’t working for your use case, tell us at support@parallel.ai.

 What is Entity Search?